mtiller/ModelicaBook/text/source/behavior/functions/external.rst

 that the return value of the C function should be treated as the return value from the Modelica function, but there are cases where the ``output`` variables should be passed as arguments to the function.
-We will see shortly, in such cases pointers are used so that the external function can assign values to these variables.
+As we will see shortly, in such cases pointers are used so that the external function can assign values to these variables.

 Data Mapping